Houston’s Freeways: Who Was Displaced and Why?

 The narrative suggesting that Houston’s freeways were purposely designed to destroy or marginalize minority and economically disadvantaged neighborhoods is often an oversimplification of the facts.
 A common mistake is to assess the impact of a highway based only on who was displaced by the right-of-way acquisition and actual construction of the highway.
 However, in deciding the intentional impact of a freeway, it is more accurate to assess who was affected when the freeway was finally aligned, as this is when planners decided which communities would be affected.
 For example, if a freeway was aligned through a neighborhood that underwent a change in its racial profile after the alignment but before construction, it should not be said that the freeway was intentionally designed to displace the residents who moved in after the alignment was determined.

-According to the numbers generated by the census-based methodology, approximately 41% of the people living in the path of the freeway alignments were Black, while the Black population of Harris County at the time hovered around 20%.
-It is my opinion that the impact of the freeways on the Black population was due to factors other than highway planners’ intentional efforts to target these communities.
-There was, however, a clear intent among urban renewal advocates to displace Black residents living in what were deemed blighted areas, with freeway construction sometimes used as a tool for that purpose.[56]
+According to the numbers generated by the census-based methodology, approximately 41% of the matched population living in the path of the freeway alignments were Black, while the Black population of Harris County at the time hovered around 20%.
+There was a clear intent among urban renewal advocates to displace Black residents living in what were deemed blighted areas, with freeway construction sometimes used as a tool for that purpose.[62]
+However, the impact of the freeways on the displaced population is a result of multiple factors.
+Future research on other potential factors such as income, property value, and policy incentives needs to be explored to fully understand the scope and scale of the impact of highway development.

 During the period of freeway planning and development, societal norms and systemic racism — reinforced by government policies — created a segregated residential pattern through the designation of Black-only neighborhoods.
 Several of these designated Black neighborhoods were densely populated and located near downtown.
 As a result, the desire to build freeways to serve downtown Houston inevitably displaced residents of these nearby neighborhoods.
 Of the Black residents identified as living in the path of Houston’s freeways when they were aligned, 89% lived in the Third, Fourth, or Fifth Wards, which are adjacent to downtown.